sarayusapa/t5_grammarator/Fine_Tuning/report/report.md

 | ![Full FT](graphs/Screenshot_2025-08-31_225919.png) | ![LoRA](graphs/Screenshot_2025-08-25_145951.png) | ![QLoRA](graphs/Screenshot_2025-08-31_225234.png) |

-GPU power graph is fairly similar to the utilization graph. so Full’s power draw is high and periodically dips when utilization drops.
-LoRA shows a noisy power profile as their utilization traces — frequent short kernels and synchronization cause fast power oscillations.
-Because power responds rapidly to instantaneous load, any fragmentation of work (as in LoRA/QLoRA) looks “spikier” even when the total energy consumed over an epoch is similar.
+Full FT power draw is high and periodically dips when GPU utilization drops.
+LoRA shows a noisy power profile as their utilization traces frequent short kernels and synchronization cause fast power oscillations.
+Since power responds rapidly to instantaneous load, any fragmentation of work (as in LoRA/QLoRA) is noisier even when the total energy consumed over an epoch is similar.

 ### Training Time